xlcnd/meteoalarm-rssapi/README.md

 There are two pieces of information that could be important for your applications:

-1. `alert_id` changes to a new value (for a given `awareness_type`) when there is a change in the day/month of `from`.
-So, doesn't change if there are only a revision of the H:M, a revision for `until` or a change in the `awareness_level`.
+1. `alert_id` changes to a new value (for a given `awareness_type`) when there is a change in the day/month or first digit of hour of `from`.
+So, doesn't change if there are only a revision of the H:MM, a revision for `until` or a change in the `awareness_level`.
 2. `message_id` changes with any change in `message`, `published`, `from`, `until` or `awareness_level`.